 - Writing compelling content

 - Becoming an effective editor

 - Exploring new formats in an era of technology and short attention spans.

 If your readers can’t trust your grammar, why should they trust your content?
 Polished writing is a pre-requisite in today’s world, where all of us are writers whether we like it or not.
-This one-day in-house course takes your team through the three stages of the editing process: structural editing to get the big picture right; copy editing to improve each sentence; and proofreading to eliminate the last stubborn errors.
+This course takes your team through the three stages of the editing process: structural editing to get the big picture right; copy editing to improve each sentence; and proofreading to eliminate the last stubborn errors.